burningwave/json/docs/index.md

 After loaded the JSON we need to instantiate a **Finder**.
 There are 3 kinds of Finder:
 * the [**ObjectHandler.Finder**](#The-ObjectHandlerFinder) that which allows you to search for elements within the JSON ​​returning ObjectHandlers
-* the **ObjectHandler.ValueFinder** that which allows you to search for elements within the JSON ​​directly returning the values
+* the [**ObjectHandler.ValueFinder**](#The-ObjectHandlerValueFinder) that which allows you to search for elements within the JSON ​​directly returning the values
-* the **ObjectHandler.ValueFinderAndConverter** that which allows you to search for elements within the JSON ​​and convert the values found
+* the [**ObjectHandler.ValueFinderAndConverter**](#The-ObjectHandlerValueFinderAndConverter) that which allows you to search for elements within the JSON ​​and convert the values found

-Now to load values and retrieve paths you can do the following (the full example is available in the [ObjectHandlerTest class](https://github.com/burningwave/json/blob/main/src/test/java/org/burningwave/json/ObjectHandlerTest.java)):

 ## The ObjectHandler.Finder
 To obtain this kind of finder use this code: